 Fall in Love with Fall

-Red, yellow, orange… the colors of fall can be seen all around Crawford County, especially in our beautiful parks and green spaces.
-From chasing fall colors with your camera to seasonal hunting and fishing in our woods and waterways, there are so many opportunities to make the most of the beautiful autumn season.
-We want to share some of our favorite fall foliage spots!
+Red, yellow, orange… the hues of autumn are visible throughout Crawford County, particularly in our stunning parks and green spaces.
+From chasing fall colors with your camera to seasonal hunting and fishing in our woods and waterways, there are numerous opportunities to fully enjoy the gorgeous fall season.
+We wish to share some of our top spots for viewing fall foliage!

 Diamond Park, located in the heart of Meadville, was gifted to the city from David Mead in 1795 and is one of the most utilized public spaces in the city.
 With a picturesque gazebo and fountain, this park creates an idyllic picture in the heart of town.
 Nearby Cora Clark Park is another park that includes a nature trail where you can walk with your pet or loved one and soak up the scenery!